daksh7011/Links-Detektor/README.md

 # Plan
 - [ ] Enable magic number rule in detekt
 - [ ] Enable complexity rule in detekt
+- [ ] Make library KMP ready
+- [ ] Write more tests for utils and other methods to ensure functions remain stable with migrations and upgrades

 ## License